Posted on: 16.11.2022

-Daisy Hughes, Senior Consultant for Corporate Communications and Digital Marketing at Hanson Search, shares her insights on techniques to attract and retain digital talent, the opportunities for digital specialists and how companies can benefit from working with a specialist recruiter.
+Daisy Hughes, Senior Consultant and Head of Digital Marketing Recruitment at Hanson Search, shares her insights on techniques to attract and retain digital talent, the opportunities for digital specialists and how companies can benefit from working with a specialist recruiter.

 The most apparent one has to be salary.
 Overall, there have been salary increases across the board in order to retain talent.
 This in turn has resulted in salaries being disjointed and out of sync with each other.
 Employees who were retained by their current employers may have been offered significant salary increases to stay, whilst others offered remarkable increases to get them on board.